SuperOfficeDocs/superoffice-docs/docs/database/tables/prefdesc.md

 ---
 uid: table-PrefDesc
 title: PrefDesc table
 description: Preference description, drives the Preference GUI.
 Maintenance client - controls all preferences in SuperOffice.
+You find an overview off all standard preference on http;//techdoc.superoffice.com.
 May be used by third-party developers to add system preferences to be updated from SuperOffice Maintenance client, instead of ini-files. so.generated: true
 keywords:
   - "database"
   - "PrefDesc"
-so.date: 04.12.2022
+so.date: 08.26.2022
 so.topic: reference
 so.envir:
   - "onsite"